grafana/loki/docs/sources/get-started/labels/_index.md

       __path__: /var/log/apache.log
 ```

 This regex matches every component of the log line and extracts the value of each component into a capture group.
-Inside the pipeline code, this data is placed in a temporary data structure that allows using it for several purposes during the processing of that log line (at which point that temp data is discarded).
-Much more detail about this can be found in the [Promtail pipelines]({{< relref "../../clients/promtail/pipelines" >}}) documentation.
+Inside the pipeline code, this data is placed in a temporary data structure that allows using it for several purposes during the processing of that log line (after processing, the temp data is discarded).
+More detail about this can be found in the [Promtail pipelines]({{< relref "../../clients/promtail/pipelines" >}}) documentation.

 From that regex, we will be using two of the capture groups to dynamically set two labels based on content from the log line itself: